Sonny Hashmi - Acting Chief Information Officer

 Named in 2013 as among the five most social federal CIOs on Twitter, he is actively engaged on social media and online communities of interest around Federal IT.
 Sonny can be found on twitter at @sonny_h

 Most recently, Mr. Hashmi served as GSA’s Deputy Chief Information Officer/Chief Technology Officer.
 Prior to joining GSA, Hashmi was the Deputy CIO for the District of Columbia, Office of the Chief Financial Officer.
 He championed and successfully delivered many initiatives including large system modernization projects, implementation of a District-wide business intelligence platform for agency financial management, and oversaw business process automation.
 Hashmi has also worked for private sector organizations leading large scale initiatives for federal, state and local government agencies.

-She has a bachelor’s in computer science from Texas A&M University and a master’s in business administration from the University of Texas at Arlington.
+Mr. Hashmi has a master’s in engineering from Purdue University and a master’s certificate in innovation management from the University of Maryland.